Azure/azure-sdk-for-python/sdk/cognitiveservices/azure-ai-inkrecognizer/README.md

-# Azure Ink Recognizer SDK for Python
+# Azure Ink Recognizer client library for Python

 Azure Ink Recognizer SDK is an SDK for developers to work with Azure Ink Recognizer Service.
 The service recognize a collection of ink strokes and return a tree hierarchy of the recognized units, such as lines, words, shapes, as well as the handwriting recognition result of the words.